 Water and Wastewater Systems

 Used in water supply and sewage treatment.
-They connect pipes easily, and some materials resist corrosion from water and chemicals in these systems.
+They connect pipes easily, and some materials resist corrosion from water and chemicals in these systems—stainless plate flanges are particularly favored here for their excellent corrosion resistance against moisture and chemical media.

 HVAC Systems